Leedia88/the-gossip-project-app/README.md

 * A user can post and edit gossips on the app
 * A gossip has one or several tags
-* A gossip can search for keywords to find gossips
+* A gossip can search keywords to find gossips

 # Features to be implemented